Tarsier: Fossil record

-Fossils of tarsiiform primates are found in Asia, Europe, and North America, with disputed fossils from Africa, but extant tarsiers are restricted to several Southeast Asian islands in Indonesia, Philippines, and Malaysia.
-The fossil record indicates that their dentition has not changed much, except in size, in the past 45 million years.
+Fossils of tarsiiform primates have been found in Asia, Europe, and North America (with disputed fossils from Northern Africa), but extant tarsiers are restricted to several Southeast Asian islands.
+The fossil record indicates that their dentition has not changed much, except in size, over the past 45 million years.

-Within the family Tarsiidae, there are two extinct genera, Xanthorhysis and Afrotarsius.
-However, the placement of Afrotarsius is not certain, and it is sometimes listed in its own family, Afrotarsiidae, within the infraorder Tarsiiformes, or considered an anthropoid primate.
+Within the family Tarsiidae, there are two extinct genera—Xanthorhysis and Afrotarsius; however, the placement of Afrotarsius is not certain, and it is sometimes listed in its own family, Afrotarsiidae, within the infraorder Tarsiiformes, or considered a simian (anthropoid) primate.

 So far, four fossil species of tarsiers are known from the fossil record: